KingOfCramers/masamicooks/content/recipe/beans-from-scratch.md

 +++
 noindex = false
 title = "Beans from scratch"
-summary = "Have you ever wandered down the bulk section of the grocery store, curious about how those bins and bins of tiny rocks (aka dried beans) become food?
+summary = "Have you ever wandered down the bulk section of the grocery store, curious about how those bins of tiny rocks (aka dried beans) become food?
 Look no further, here&rsquo;s your non recipe recipe for how to cook dried beans." description = "Have you ever wandered down the bulk section of the grocery store, curious about how those mysterious rock-like dried beans become food?
 Look no further, here&rsquo;s your non recipe recipe for how to cook dried beans." featuredimage = "https://storage.googleapis.com/masamicooksimages/basic%20beans.JPG" cooktime = "240"